Lead Opinion

 The first issue is whether the entry of judgment is appropriate as a sanction for Deloitte's repeated, flagrant, and intentional misconduct.
 We conclude that it is.

 Deloitte initially asserts that the circuit court did not enter judgment as a sanction, and, therefore, Chevron has no right to appeal this issue.
-We have examined the circuit court‘s decision on motions after verdict.
+We have examined the circuit court's decision on motions after verdict.
 That opinion is somewhat ambiguous as to whether it was holding in the alternative that judgment would be entered as a sanction.
 The court of appeals commented that the circuit court had entered judgment as a sanction, but did not address the issue.
-See Chevron, 168 Wis.
-2d at 330.
+See Chevron,

 The issue of whether the circuit court actually entered judgment as a sanction is important in at least one respect, however, because if it did we would review that decision under an erroneous exercise of discretion standard of review.
 See Johnson v.
-Allis Chalmers Corp., 162 Wis.
-2d 261, 273, 470 N.W.2d 859 (1991).
-We have thoroughly examined the extensive record in this case and have concluded, however, even under a de novo standard of review, the entry of judgment as a sanction is appropriate.
+Allis Chalmers Corp.,

-Improper attorney conduct harms not only the parties, but also the judicial system‘s effectiveness.
-Johnson, 162 Wis.
-2d at 281-82.
-Additionally, it wastes the jurors’ time and must lower their estimation of the legal profession and the judicial process.
+Improper attorney conduct harms not only the parties, but also the judicial system's effectiveness.
+Johnson,

 Sanctions for attorney misconduct both penalize the offender and deter future misconduct.
 National Hockey League v.
 Met.
-Hockey Club, 427 U.S. 639, 643 (1976); Johnson, 162 Wis.
-2d at 282-83.
-The authority to impose sanctions is essential if circuit courts are to enforce their orders and ensure prompt disposition of lawsuits.
-See id. at 274.
+Hockey Club,

 Courts have statutory and inherent authority to impose sanctions for failure to comply with procedural

 Like dismissal, the entry of judgment as a sanction after a verdict has been returned is a harsh penalty.
-It should not be considered unless there is a reasonable basis for determining that the noncomplying party‘s conduct is egregious and there is no clear and justifiable excuse for the party‘s noncompliаnce.
+It should not be considered unless there is a reasonable basis for determining that the noncomplying party's conduct is egregious and there is no clear and justifiable excuse for the party's noncompliance.
 It should be imposed only under extraordinary circumstances.

 Deloitte argues that there was no misconduct in this case.
 We disagree.
 We have examined the record in regard to each of the events the circuit judge cited in her decision and have examined the record in regard to other events.
-We have concluded that Deloitte‘s conduct was unprofessional, repeated, and egregious.
-We are not persuaded by Deloitte‘s explanations of these evеnts.
-There is no clear and justifiable excuse for them.
+We have concluded that Deloitte's conduct was unprofessional, repeated, and egregious.
+We are not persuaded by Deloitte's explanations of these events.
+There is no clear and justifiable exсuse for them.

-The court characterized Deloitte‘s disregard of its orders as “repeated and flagrant.”
+The court characterized Deloitte's disregard of its orders as "repeated and flagrant."
 We agree.
 The court sanctioned Deloitte four times for discovery disputes.
-Deloitte violated the sequestration order, mischaracterized the contents of exhibits, intentionally misrepresented the availability of a witness, and made improper comments and argument in front of the jury.
+Deloitte violated the sequestration order, mischaracter-ized the contents of exhibits, intentionally misrepresented the availability of a witness, and made improper comments and argument in front of the jury.

 Deloitte's explanations for these events boil down to implying that the circuit court was wrong, saying Chevron is attempting to transform its own questionable conduct into Deloitte's misconduct, and saying Chevron's own improper tactics prompted Deloitte's actions.
 We reject these explanations.